Surprise! A derivation of entropy

 $$ H([1,2,3,4,5,6]) = - 6 * (1/6 \cdot \log 1/6) $$

-In case of composite vs non-composite numbers.
-Here macro-states are different:
+In case we care about whether the die landed on composite vs non-composite numbers, the macro-states are different:

 $$ H([\text{composite}, \text{non-composite}]) = H([4,6], [1,2,3,5]) = - (1/3 \cdot \log 1/3 + 2/3 \cdot \log 2/3) $$